anshulg825/RNN-Based-Projects/twitter-chatbot-project/readme.md

-This code is incomplete:
+Chatbots using Keras

-Some minor changes are required in Chat.py
+Some minor improvements in Chatbot function can be made